nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ```

 ### operatorurl
-This field is a URL pointing to the website of the operator / organization operating the relay.
+This field is an URL pointing to the website of the operator / organization operating the relay.
 The URL MUST be consistent across all relays of an operator.
 The URL MUST point to an operator specific domain (non-shared).
-If you provide an operatorurl we strongly recommend to also set the **verifymethod** field (see bellow)
-to protect it against spoofing attacks.
+The provided domain in the URL is verified using the verifymethod described bellow.
+The operatorurl
+SHOULD be ignored if verification does not succeed.
+For tools and websites that display the operatorurl field and implement this specification:
+Users MUST be able to tell verified operatorurls from unverified operatorurls.

 length: < 400 characters